Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/customfuncs/index.md

 Custom functions in config.h
 ============================

-*by [Jesus Galan (yiyus)](mailto:yiyu dot jgl at gmail>) (vie ago 22 19:53:32 CEST 2008)*

 You don't need to write complex patches to config dwm, some custom functions and sensible key and button definitions in config.h let you turn dwm into whatever you want without messing with dwm.c.

 Example of config.h
 -------------------
 This example is for people who prefer to control dwm with the mouse (for dwm 5.1):

 	/* See LICENSE file for copyright and license details. */